nvice-r/flutter_pokeapi/README.md

 1. Ensure you have Flutter installed.
 2. Clone the repository.
-3. Open the project in your favourite code editor.
+3. Open the project in your favorite code editor.
 4. Run `flutter pub get` to fetch dependencies.
 5. Run `flutter run` to start the app on a connected emulator or physical device.